Gütersloh: Geography

 Gütersloh lies in the Emssandebene, south-west of the Teutoburg Forest and on the north-eastern edge of the Westphalian Basin and has no significant points of elevation.
-The city's lowest point is 64 m above sea level on the river Ems near the Princess Royal Barracks and the highest point is 105 m above sea level in the eastern township of Friedrichsdorf.
+The town's lowest point is 64 m above sea level on the river Ems near the Princess Royal Barracks and the highest point is 105 m above sea level in the eastern township of Friedrichsdorf.

 The border to Rheda-Wiedenbrück extends as part of the Rhedaer Forest, a large wooded area with predominantly conifers.
-The river Dalke flows through the city from east to west, crossing close to the Stadt Park as well as the city centre and river Ems.
+The river Dalke flows through the town from east to west, crossing close to the Stadt Park as well as the town centre and river Ems.

 Gütersloh railway station is on the Hamm–Minden line.

 History

-The then-official district of Gütersloh included the city of the same name.
+The then-official district of Gütersloh included the town of the same name.
 It also included seven other municipalities: Avenwedde, Ebbesloh, Friedrichsdorf, Hollen, Isselhorst, Niehorst and Spexard; which existed until 1969 and were incorporated as part of the 1969 North Rhine-Westphalian municipal reform.
 Currently, all of them are now municipal sub-division units within Gütersloh's borders.

 Politics

 Mayor

-The current mayor of Gütersloh is Norbert Morkes, elected in September 2020.
-He ran on behalf of the voter group Bürger für Gütersloh (Citizens for Gütersloh, BfGT).
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+Since 1 December 2024, the mayor of Gütersloh has been Matthias Trepper (SPD).
+He received 61.51% of the votes in a run-off election against the CDU candidate Henning Matthes.
+The previous mayoral election was held on 13 September 2020, with a run-off held on 27 September, and the results were as follows: